-Providing employee development opportunities also helps to keep the experts you already have (and boost their motivation to a new level) and attract new hires looking for a workplace that cares about skill expansion.
+Providing development opportunities helps to keep the employees you already have (and boost their motivation to a new level) and attract new hires looking for a workplace that cares about skill expansion.

 I wrote this article to show you that investing in the skillsets of your people brings ROI on many different levels and helps your business become more competitive.

 What is employee development: definition

 Its goal is to improve the existing competencies of your employees and helping them to develop new ones, all with the aim of supporting your business goals.

 Sure, employee development involves investment - we’re talking time, effort, and - of course - money.
 But trust me, it pays off over the long term.